Enterprise Data Management

 A strong CDO-CIO partnership is the key to delivering clear communication about shared goals.
 Regular meetings, planning, and making decisions together help keep the IT and data teams on the same page.
 When CDOs and CIOs work hand in hand, they can create a place where data and technology support each other, and teamwork helps organizations reach their business goals more effectively.

-Integrating Data Governance with IT Operations
+Integrating Data Governance With IT Operations

 Integrating data governance into IT operations helps keep data safe, secure, and compliant.
 The Chief Data Officer (CDO) and the Chief Information Officer (CIO) must work together to achieve this.
 They must integrate data governance rules into IT processes, systems, and technology.